michael-kricheldorf/flare-forecast.github.io-wiki/Gateway-Setup-Ubuntu-22.04-Server.md

 [Source](https://edgevpn.io/trial/)

-# Optional - for nodes with LoRA radio only

 ## Install LoRa Rnode software

-Build and install the tncattach software that allows using LoRa as an Ethernet NIC:
+Build and install the tncattach software that allows the use of LoRa as an Ethernet NIC:

 ```
 sudo apt install -y build-essential